ryansheehy0/Neo-C/possible_features.md

 - All constructors are given the `explicit` keyword to prevent confusing implicit conversions.
 This cannot be changed in Neo-C.
 	- What are all the use cases for implicit conversions?
 - The spread operator from JS?
+- When you include standard libraries `using std::library` is automatically added.
+	- This is only the case for standard libraries
+	- What about `<iostream>`
+		- It should only automatically use the functions used.
+		- Autodetect this?
+What if you want to create a function that has the same name as like `cout`?

 ## Probably not
 - Async await